- Charlotte, North Carolina

 Bankruptcy Section of the North Carolina Bar Association

 Bankruptcy Section Council Member, 2005-2008

 Certified Specialist in Business Bankruptcy Law, North Carolina State Bar Board of Legal Specialization, 2013-present

 Certified Specialist in Business Bankruptcy Law, American Board of Certification, 2015-present

-Member, Board of Directors of Monroe Road Advocates (MoRA)
+Member, Board of Directors and Co-Chair of Government Committee of Monroe Road Advocates (MoRA), 2017-Present

 In re Kaiser Gypsum Corp., Case No. 16-31602 (U.S. Bankruptcy Court, Western District of North Carolina) – Local counsel to debtors in bankruptcy seeking to resolve asbestos and environmental liabilities.